eriklsy/eriklsy/README.md

 ### Second Year Mathematics Student at University of British Columbia

-Currently working on learning full-stack React development and entering the world of Machine learning via 'Machine Learning for dummies' by John Paul Mueller and Luca Massaron
+Currently: learning full-stack React development and entering the world of Machine learning via 'Machine Learning for dummies' by John Paul Mueller and Luca Massaron \

-- 📫 How to reach me: Discord - rooks.plates \n
+- 📫 How to reach me: Discord - rooks.plates \
                       Email - erik.s.lin.2011@gmail.com